 Why is the strength of local knowledge spillovers falling?
 One reason is as it gets easier to travel, it becomes less important to live near people with complementary knowledge.
-Evidence on this is pretty consistent across planes, trains, and automobiles.
+Evidence on this is pretty consistent across planes, trains, subways, and automobiles.

 Let’s start with planes.
 Catalini, Fons-Rosen, and Gaule (2020) look at academic collaboration between chemists living in different cities after Southwest Airlines opens a new route connecting them.
 They find in the years after new (low-cost) airline routes connect them, chemists publish 50% more articles co-authored with chemists on the other end of the route.

 The effect is stronger for collaborations across different fields and when both chemists are more productive than the average for their department - both cases when being able to reach outside your local contacts is important.
 Similar effects exist for other disciplines.

 (While 50% is a pretty big effect, bear in mind the baseline is really small - the probability a given pair of chemists will collaborate is small)

 Onto trains.
 Dong, Zheng, and Kahn (2020) look at collaboration between academics in China when cities are connected by high speed rail.
 They find similar results (although their results are more fragile and can partially disappear depending on the econometric method): after a high-speed rail line is built between two cities, there is an increase in the number of papers coauthored by academics based in the cities.
 This effect is strongest when a “secondary” city is connected to a “mega” city, and when the cities are close enough so that high-speed rail becomes faster than air travel.